 Tahoe stewardship efforts are legendary.
 From protecting native fishes like the Lahontan Cutthroat Trout to our beloved open lands and cultural heritage, and fighting aquatic invasive species as Tahoe Keepers, we know it takes a community of locals and visitors to contribute.

-Make your reservations quick.
-It’s only $40 and all proceeds will benefit the Sierra State Parks Foundation so we can make much needed improvements to our Tahoe-based CA State Parks.
+All proceeds will benefit the Sierra State Parks Foundation so we can make much needed improvements to our Tahoe-based CA State Parks.

 There is no experience necessary.
 This is a leisurely paddle along the shoreline while you admire the moon’s silvery light reflecting off the water’s surface.
 Kayaks, life vests and instructions are provided.
 Wear synthetic clothing rather than cotton (swimsuit, shirt, shorts, lightweight pants, jacket and warm cap).
 Bring water, retainer strap for glasses and water shoes.